GetDKAN/dkan/modules/dkan/dkan_datastore/modules/dkan_datastore_api/README.md

 Returns the country, population, and timestamp fields for US and AR from dataset 1 sorting by the country in ascending order.

-**Text Search**
+### Text Search

-Paths with the 'query' argument will search the listed fields within the dataset.
+Requests with the 'query' argument will search the listed fields within the dataset.

 ```
 http://example.com/api/dataset/search?resource_id=d3c099c6-1340-4ee5-b030-8faf22b4b424&&fields=country,population&query=US
 ```

-Will return the country and population from US
+This will return the country and population from US.

-**Joining**
+### Joining

 If you wish to query multiple tables, indicate the table as an array key in the following fields:

 ```